Magdeburg Region

 The Magdeburg Region (Region Magdeburg) is the name of the central region in the state of Saxony-Anhalt in North Germany.
 It includes the landscape units of Magdeburg Börde, Jerichow Land, the northern Harz Foreland and the Colbitz-Letzlingen Heath.
 The centre of the region is the city of Magdeburg; other important towns are Haldensleben, Aschersleben, Staßfurt, Oschersleben, Schönebeck (Elbe) and Burg.
 Towards the east the Elbe-Börde Heath transitions into the neighbouring region of Anhalt-Wittenberg.
 To the south lies the Harz and the Saale-Unstrut Region, to the north the Altmark.
-The regional tourist association uses the name Elbe-Börde-Heide which came originally from regional planning and was first coined in the 1990s.
-Currently it is used in the fields of tourism or regional marketing.